Keeping Snakes as Pets in Brisbane, Queensland: A Responsible Guide

 • A stable water bowl large enough for soaking

 Temperature control is critical.
-Brisbane’s climate helps, but artificial heating is still required.
+Brisbane's climate helps, but supplemental heating is still required.
 Most pythons need:

 • A clear temperature gradient

-Heat mats, ceramic heat emitters, or radiant heat panels are commonly used, always controlled by thermostats to prevent burns.
+Heat mats, ceramic heat emitters, or radiant heat panels are common, always controlled by thermostats to prevent burns.

 Feeding and Nutrition

 Pet snakes in Brisbane are typically fed frozen-thawed rodents, which are safer and more humane than live prey.
-Feeding frequency depends on the snake’s age and size:
+Feeding frequency depends on age and size:

 • Juveniles: every 5-7 days